Posted by King Pharaoh in: Music Career Advice

 4. Pick Someone You Get Along With

-Other than you, no one gets closer to your music than your producer.
+Aside from yourself, no one is as deeply involved in your music as your producer.
 Choose wisely.

 ARE YOU LOOKING FOR EXPOSURE FOR YOUR NEW SINGLE